dcalc/WaLSAtools_fork/codes/python/README.md

 pip install WaLSAtools
 ```

+**NOTE**: This option will become available once the repository is public.

 ### **Interactive Usage**

 WaLSAtools includes an interactive interface to simplify usage.
 After installation, in a terminal (within Python) or in a Jupyter notebook, run: